Automotive Technology Classes

 Leading Automotive Technician School

-Learn to Diagnose and Repair Engines in Only 6 Months
+Learn to Diagnose and Repair Cars and Light-Duty Diesel Pickups in Only 9 Months

-Automotive technology continues to expand to new heights.
-This industry is increasingly expanding and looking for talent like yours to join forces and pave the way in how we handle vehicles.
+Automotive technology is continuing to expand to new heights.
+This industry is increasingly advancing, and needs talent like yours to join forces and pave the way in how we handle vehicles.
 With the hands-on experience and skills you will acquire in our Automotive Technology program, you can turn your passion for the automotive world into a career you can take with you anywhere.

 50% of your time will be spent working in the shop!